 MUS296.
-University Choir and Orchestra (0-1)
+University Choir & Orchestra (0-1)

-A non-audition choral group of mixed voices.
+An auditioned choral group of mixed voices.
 Music of various styles and periods is rehearsed and performed both on campus and in the community.
 Activities include on and off campus concerts; tours to the Bay Area, Northern California, and Oregon; events; fundraisers; and seasonal concerts.
 May be repeated for credit.